University of Manchester

 I have developed a sound grounding in research methods during my postgraduate degree.
 My research thesis was on 'Self efficacy and psychological stress among adolescents: an empirical study.'
 I did a Poster Presentation on 'Parent evaluation of Central Manchester autism Post diagnostic groups' at Faculty of Child and Adolescent Psychiatry Annual Residential Conference September 2012.
 This study was an analysis of information gathered from the Autistic Spectrum Disorder (ASD) post diagnostic groups at Central Manchester Children and Adolescents Mental Health Service (CAMHS).

 My Role in LuCiD

-Currently I am working as a bilingual (Bengali / English) research assistant (RA) in a research project on ‘Early communicative interaction and vocabulary development.’
-The project aims is to track the emergence and interaction associated with infants’ early communicative gestures in Bangladeshi, Chinese and English communities in Manchester.
-As a bilingual RA, I have been involved in recruiting Bengali and English participants through developing a strong links with the local Sure Start Centres and Community Centres in various catchment areas of Manchester.
+I worked as a bilingual (Bengali / English) research assistant (RA) on a research project on ‘Early communicative interaction and vocabulary development.’
+The project aimed to track the emergence and interaction associated with infants’ early communicative gestures in Bangladeshi, Chinese and English communities in Manchester.